-The Eurasian Patent Office begins accepting applications for the grant of Eurasian patents for industrial designs from June 1, 2021.
+The Eurasian Patent Office begins accepting applications for the grant of Eurasian patents for industrial designs since June 1, 2021.

 The Eurasian Patent Organization (EAPO) began work in 1995, and since 1996, applications for Eurasian patents for inventions have been accepted.